Growing up, my family drilled into my head that the road to success was good grades, a prominent school, and getting a great job.

 1. Meet Yourself

-After meeting with my new business partner, he explained that in order to succeed as an entrepreneur I must first change my mentality.
+After meeting with my new business partner, he explained that I must first change my mentality to succeed as an entrepreneur.

 Puzzled, I resisted against it thinking I knew it all.